pytorch/xla/docs/source/perf/spmd_basic.md

 mesh = Mesh(device_ids, mesh_shape, ('data', 'model'))
 ```

-- `mesh_shape` is a tuple whose elements must multiply to the total number
+- `mesh_shape` is a tuple whose elements describe the size of each axis of the
+  device mesh.
+When you multiply the elements of the tuple together, it should
-  of physical devices in the environment.
+  equal to the total number of physical devices in the environment.
 - `device_ids` specifies the ordering of physical devices within the mesh in row
   major order.
 It is always a flat numpy array of integers ranging from `0` to
   `num_devices - 1`, where `num_devices` is the total number of devices in the